 The USDA departmental regulation for EJ (Number 5600-002) states minority means a "person who is a member of the following population groups: American Indian or Alaskan Native; Asian or Pacific Islander; Black, not of Hispanic origin; or Hispanic.
-The CEQ guidelines and the Federal Interagency Working Group on Environmental Justice (EJ IWG), of which the USDA is a member, state that minority populations should be identified where "... (a) the minority population of the affected area exceeds 50 percent or (b) the minority population percentage in the general population or other appropriate unit of geographic analysis".
+The CEQ guidelines and the Federal Interagency Working Group on Environmental Justice (EJ IWG), of which the USDA is a member, state that minority populations should be identified where "... (a) the minority population of the affected area exceeds 50 percent or (b) the minority population percentage of the affected area is meaningfully greater than the minority population percentage in the general population or other appropriate unit of geographic analysis".
 For this EA, minority EJ populations are identified when the minority population is over 50 percent of the specific focus area or the minority population is at least 10 percent higher than the reference (i.e., county) percentage.